What I have learned as a parent

 Fantasy: Until a child is developmentally ready to separate “reality” from “fantasy,” (which isn’t until at least around six years, as I understand it) there is nothing wrong with allowing pretend or fantasy or deferring confronting or discussing certain issues.
 Fantasy is a key human capacity and there are good reasons we start life exploring and playing with imagination.
 The goal in life is not to extinguish fantasy, leaving only “reality.”
 Imagining “what isn’t” or what is more fun what is better, is a vital human capacity.

-Birthday parties: My take: For number of guests, try adding “1” to your child’s age.
+Birthday parties: My take: For number of birthday party guests, try adding “1” to your child’s age.
 That should be about right.
-Many birthday parties for young children are miserable for the birthday kid because there are just too many there.
+Many birthday parties for young children are miserable for the birthday kid because there are just too many kids there.
 It is overwhelming and chaotic.
-The child often feels abandoned as the parent is busy overseeing the whole operation and there’s usually excessive sugar and a missed nap involved as well.
+The birthday child often feels abandoned as the parent is busy overseeing the whole operation and there’s usually excessive sugar and a missed nap involved as well.
 Especially when younger, I favor a much smaller party or gathering for the sake of the kid.

 Your job: What a kid mostly needs and craves is parental presence, engagement, and support– not “stuff.”
 This is an essential part of my job as a parent: to be with my kids, be present in their day in their life and be supportive no matter what.
+Just be present.
+Be around and available.

 Modeling: Children usually take their cue for how to react or deal with life from their parents.
 The way a parent reacts to things, handles difficulty and treats people sets the tone for your kid’s life.

 Academic skills will come later.
 Learn to play well with others first.
 Important things for a child to learn: self-confidence, trust in the foundational love of their family and friends, how to play fairly and how to empathize, how to follow your own curiosity.
+Numbers and words will come eventually.
+Human connection and skills come first.

 Read aloud with kids all the time.